Self-Consistency Falls Short! The Adverse Effects of Positional Bias on Long-Context Problems: Abstract

 \section{Abstract}

-Self-consistency (SC) has been demonstrated to enhance the performance of large language models (LLMs) across various tasks and domains involving \emph{short} content.
-However, does this evidence support its effectiveness for \emph{long-context} problems?
+Self-consistency (SC) improves the performance of large language models (LLMs) across various tasks and domains that involve short content.
+However, does this support its effectiveness for long-context problems?

-This study examines the role of SC in long-context scenarios, where LLMs often struggle with \emph{position bias}, hindering their ability to utilize information effectively from all parts of their \emph{long} input context.
-We examine a range of design parameters, including different models, context lengths, prompt formats, and types of datasets and tasks.
-Our findings demonstrate that SC, while effective for short-context problems, fundamentally fails for long-context tasks---not only does it fail to mitigate position bias, but it can also actively degrade performance.
-We observe that the effectiveness of SC varies with context length and model size but remains mainly unaffected by prompt format or task type.
-These results provide valuable insight into the limitations of current LLMs in long-context understanding and highlight the need for more sophisticated approaches to address position bias in these models.
+We challenge the assumption that SC's benefits generalize to long-context settings, where LLMs often struggle with position bias---the systematic over-reliance on specific context regions---which hinders their ability to utilize information effectively from all parts of their context.
+Through comprehensive experimentation with varying state-of-the-art models, tasks, and SC formulations, we find that SC not only fails to improve but actively degrades performance on long-context tasks.
+This degradation is driven by persistent position bias, which worsens with longer context lengths and smaller model sizes but remains invariant to prompt format or task type.
+Unlike short-context tasks, where SC diversifies reasoning paths, long-context SC amplifies positional errors.
+These comprehensive results provide valuable insight into the limitations of current LLMs in long-context understanding and highlight the need for more sophisticated approaches.